 Toddlers may not have as many teeth as adults, or as many words in their vocabularies, but one thing toddlers have a full adult dose of is emotion.
 This means that your little one can light up with as much happiness as you’ve ever felt, but it also means that they have as much capacity for anger as you’ve ever felt – they just probably doesn’t know how to express it in a positive way.

 And though the life of a toddler can feel pretty idyllic, there are plenty of things in a toddler’s life that can lead to annoyance or anger – especially the feeling or lack of control.
 The majority of a toddler’s day is planned out for them: when to eat breakfast, when to go to school or daycare, run errands – the list goes on.
 To add to this, their vocabulary is still pretty limited, which means they can’t always tell you when something goes wrong for them.
 The fact that tantrums may happen doesn’t mean that kicking, yelling, or crying is how they'd prefer to communicate, just that it’s the best – or only – way they know how to share these feelings.

 The second year of life is primetime for meltdowns due to a lack of language skills, which can make it difficult to figure out the source of the problem.
-Tempter tantrums are not unusual but as his communication skills improve, they should start to happen less and less often.
+Tempter tantrums are not unusual but as their communication skills improve, they should start to happen less and less often.
 In the meantime, here are some tips for helping Baby handle those negative feelings in a positive way.

 - Get physical: Of course, this does not mean encouraging hitting or kicking during a tantrum.
 But just as adults see physical activity as an outlet, children can benefit from it, too.
 Exercise releases endorphins in the body, which trigger a positive feeling in the body.
-Encouraging Baby to get outside to release some of that pent up negative energy when you see him start to get upset, and encourage him to get into the habit of physical activity at the same time.
+Encouraging Baby to get outside to release some of that pent up negative energy when you see them start to get upset, and encourage them to get into the habit of physical activity at the same time.